QsBBQ/air-stable/README.md

 ## Functional Requirements

-1. Guest may register as a `User`
+1. Guest may register as a `User` -Done
-1. Guest may log in
+1. Guest may log in -Done
 1. `User` may create a Stall
 1. `User` may see a list of available `Stall`s
 1. `User` may create a pending `RentalRequest` for a `Stall`